 Ho!
 HO!
 Ho!
 And HOLD IT - until you review these unsuspected risks, spray-on snow, tinsel, toxic foods and plants, lighting, wires, batteries, rubber bands...

 Nel Liquorman, Investigative Reporter

 Remember that pets are attracted to the seasonal decorations so keeping your pet safe will require special care.
 A review of items that may be harmful (or fatal) to your pet seems in order so here are some of the hazards and solutions to help you keep the merry in your holidays without emergency trips to the vet.

-One of the biggest hazards is TINSEL on your Christmas tree.
-Both dogs and cats are attracted to it.
+One of the biggest hazards is tinsel on your Christmas tree.
+Both dogs and cats are attracted to the sparkly tinsel.
 Both have been known to eat this stuff, which will slice up their gastro-intestinal system.
 If it gets packed into a ball, surgery will be required.
-Even if it does not cause a blockage, your pet intestinal track may lose so much blood that it could be fatal.
-Pretty package ribbons while not quite as bad, can pose similar problems – so take care year round!
+Even if it does not cause a blockage, your pet's intestinal track may lose so much blood that it could be fatal.
+Pretty package ribbons, while not quite as bad, can pose similar safety issues – so take care year round!

 Unfortunately, many items that pets swallow will not show up on x-rays unless air is trapped along with the items.
 This can make diagnosis difficult and very costly – meanwhile your pet will be suffering.

 A Christmas tree standing in chemical-free water may seem safe enough but the sap mixes with the water and may be more toxic than the chemicals used to keep the tree fresh.
 Bacteria from the standing water or fertilizers that were used while the tree was in the ground can cause stomach upset or worse.
 Spray-on snow adds more chemical risks – so be aware!